Invoice Letter Definition

 Dear Mark Duckett,

 I hope this letter finds you well.
-I am writing to follow up on my previous invoice #MVH-2025-0034, dated February 20, 2025, for services we provided to your company.
-As per our agreed terms, the payment was due on March 1, 2025, and we have yet to receive the payment.
+I am writing to follow up on my previous invoice #MVH-2026-0034, dated February 20, 2026, for services we provided to your company.
+As per our agreed terms, the payment was due on March 1, 2026, and we have not yet received it.

 Below are the invoice details for your reference: